-Grandma’s Secret Recipe Bread Pudding is an easy to make traditional dessert sure to be a family favorite.
-Made with crusty bread and other simple ingredients, this is total comfort food!
-Step-by-step instructions show you how simple it is!
+Grandmas’s Secret Recipe Bread pudding is an easy to make classic dessert sure to become a family favorite.
+Made with crusty bread, eggs and spices for a total comfort food breakfast or dessert.

 My Grandma was a frugal lady and I thank her for teaching me so much about spending wisely.
 During the Great Depression, she had to ration food, so Grandma created recipes to use up anything that might be set to spoil.
 Grandma’s Secret recipe Bread Pudding is one of her best!
 Let me show you step-by-step how I make her delicious recipe.